carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 exactly; this is a key point in fast functions comparison).

 ``Deferred`` – merging process can affect bodies of functions that are in ``FnTree`` already.
-Obviously such functions should be rechecked again.
-In this case we remove them from ``FnTree``, and mark them as to be rescanned, namely put them into ``Deferred`` list.
+Obviously, such functions should be rechecked again.
+In this case, we remove them from ``FnTree``, and mark them to be rescanned, namely put them into ``Deferred`` list.

 runOnModule